AICC/CMI-5_Spec_Current/cmi5_runtime.md

 transport and the data model.

 * __Course__: A collection of assignable units, in a logical grouping, of learning content.
 A course is typically an internal data structure.
 Courses are often assigned to learners and tracked by the LMS.
-A course is a type of Learning Activity Provider (AP) as defined in the XAPI.
+A Course is a type of Learning Activity Provider (AP) as defined in the XAPI.

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a